lzlovecats/HKDSE_ICT_2026SBA_Restaurant_Booking_System/README.md

 Important reminders for markers, to run the program appropriately:

-1) Unzip everything to a folder (keep all .txt files in the same folder).
+1) Unzip everything to a folder, it should contain:
+    - icon.png
+    - MainBS_GUI_For_Marking.py
+    - MainBookingSystem.py

+    Remark: When you run the program for the first time, the program will ask you whether create all the required txt files, choose YES to continue.

 2) Ensure your Python version is >= 3.10 with Tk version >= 8.6